BipinKoirala7/E-commerce-Backend-API/README.md

 ---
 Note: The project is yet to be finished so when you pull or clone the repository, you may find some services are not fully implemented or have placeholder code.
 The README will be updated as the project progresses.
+The things that are going to be added are:
+- Notification Service (email notifications for order status updates)
+- Additional error handling and edge cases
+- More comprehensive unit and integration tests
+- DockerFile for running the app in one go
+- Elasticsearch integration for product search